nigyta/dfast_qc/README.md

 Reference data of DFAST_QC is stored in a directory called `DQC_REFERENCE`.
 By default, it is located in the directory where DFAST_QC is installed (`PATH/TO/dfast_qc/dqc_reference`), or in `/dqc_reference` when the docker version is used.
 In general, you do not need to change this, but you can specify it in the config file or by using `-r` option.

-To prepare reference data, run the following command.
+__To prepare reference data, run the following command.__
 ```
 $ sh initial_setup.sh [-n int]
 ```
 `-n` denotes number of threads for parallel processing (default: 1).
 As data preparation may take time, it is recommended to specify 4~8 for `-n`.

-Once, reference data has been prepared, it can be updated by running command:
+__Once reference data has been prepared, it can be updated by running command__
 ```
 $ dqc_admin_tools.py update_all
 ```

-Alternatively, you can prepare reference data by manually executing the following commands.
+Instead of running `initial_setup.sh`, you can prepare reference data by manually executing the following commands.
 Run `dqc_admin_tools.py -h` or `dqc_admin_tools.py subcommand -h` to show help.

 1. Download master files